Texas Medicaid for Seniors & Long-Term Care

 Texas participates in Community First Choice (CFC), the federal Section 1915(k) option that provides attendant and habilitation services to Medicaid members with disabilities who need assistance with activities of daily living.
 CFC allows eligible MEPD and STAR+PLUS members to receive personal care services — bathing, dressing, mobility assistance, medication management — in their home or community rather than in a nursing facility.

-The CFC program is a mandatory benefit once a state adopts it.
+CFC is a mandatory benefit once a state adopts it.
 Texas implemented CFC as part of STAR+PLUS.
-Unlike waiver programs (1915(c)), CFC is not subject to enrollment caps or waiting lists — every eligible Medicaid member who meets the functional criteria has a right to CFC services.
+Unlike waiver programs under Section 1915(c), CFC is not subject to enrollment caps or waiting lists — every eligible Medicaid member who meets the functional criteria has a right to CFC services.
+CFC services are delivered through STAR+PLUS managed care plans, and a member's Service Coordinator arranges an assessment to determine the number of authorized attendant hours per week.

 Nursing facility Medicaid: income cap and Qualified Income Trusts

 Texas is an income cap state for nursing facility Medicaid.
-An applicant whose monthly income exceeds the special income limit (approximately $2,829/month in 2026 — 300% of the SSI Federal Benefit Rate) cannot qualify for nursing facility Medicaid through the regular MEPD rules alone.
+An applicant whose monthly income exceeds the special income limit ($2,982/month in 2026 — 300% of the SSI Federal Benefit Rate) cannot qualify for nursing facility Medicaid through the regular MEPD rules alone.
 To become eligible despite exceeding the cap, the applicant must establish a Qualified Income Trust (QIT), commonly called a Miller Trust.

 A Miller Trust is an irrevocable trust into which the applicant deposits excess monthly income.
 The trust must be set up with an attorney before the Medicaid application is submitted — HHSC cannot approve a retroactive trust.
 Once in place, the excess income flows through the trust and is no longer counted against the income cap.
-Contact an elder law attorney familiar with Texas MEPD rules before applying.

-When one spouse enters a nursing facility and applies for Medicaid, the spouse remaining at home (the "community spouse") is protected from complete asset depletion under federal spousal impoverishment rules (42 U.S.C. § 1396r-5).
-Texas applies these protections within MEPD.
+When one spouse enters a nursing facility and applies for Medicaid, the spouse remaining at home (the community spouse) is protected from complete asset depletion under federal spousal impoverishment rules (42 U.S.C. § 1396r-5).
+The community spouse may retain up to the Community Spouse Resource Allowance (CSRA), and may also retain a Minimum Monthly Maintenance Needs Allowance (MMMNA) from the institutionalized spouse's income.
+Calculating exactly what can be protected requires a formal HHSC assets assessment — request one at the time of application.

 | Protection | 2026 amount | Notes |